-It looks pretty spectacular, and I understand why they have gone down this route as the kind of people who are spending this kind of money love to look down on the rest of us 😂.
-I can imagine they were losing customers to the likes of McConaghy.
+It looks pretty spectacular, and I understand why they have gone down this route.
+I can imagine they were losing customers to the likes of McConaghy and HH.

 In January 2023, Gunboat announced their latest model at boot Düsseldorf: The Gunboat 70.
 Coming six years after the design of the Gunboat 68 (units 6 & 7 in build at the time of the 70 launch), plus the 72 and 80 series.